 Microsoft has refined the user experience of handling files in Windows over the decades.
-So renaming them is pretty straight forward.
+So renaming them is pretty straightforward.

 It doesn’t matter what type of file or folder you are working with, the procedure is the same.

-Steps on how to rename file(s) or folder(s):
+How to rename file(s) or folder(s)

 This is the fastest way to rename a file or folder.

-Info Nibble: Before you attempt to rename a file, make sure that it’s not open or being used in another program that’s running.
+Tip: Before you attempt to rename a file, make sure that it’s not open or being used in another program that’s running.